-4 Similarity of Islands
+3 Similarity of Islands

-In the following, we discuss how islands can be used for optimized instance retrieval tests.
+In the following, we discuss how islands can be used for optimized instance retrieval tests and answering conjunctive queries.
 The main insight is that many of the computed islands are similar to each other.
-Especially in database-oriented scenarios, ontologies contain a lot of individuals following patterns defined by a schema (the terminology of the ontology).
-If it is possible to define a formal notion of similarity for islands, and to show that it is sufficient to perform reasoning over one representative island instead, then query answering can potentially be increased by several orders of magnitude (depending on the number of dissimilar island classes).
-We consider an example to demonstrate the idea of island similarities.
+Especially in database-oriented scenarios, ontologies contain a lot of individuals, which follow patterns defined by a schema (i.e. the terminology of the ontology).
+If it is possible to define a formal notion of similarity for islands, and show that it is sufficient to perform reasoning over one representative island, instead of all these similar islands, then query answering can potentially be increased by several orders of magnitude (depending on the number dissimilar island classes).
+We consider an example to clarify the idea of island isomorphisms more clear.

 In Figure 3 we show the extracted islands of all professors in our example ontology $\mathcal{O}{EX1}$ .
-While all four graphs are different, they have some similarities in common, and this can be exploited to optimize reasoning over these islands.
-To define similarities over islands, we formally introduce the notion of an island and define the similarity criterion.
+While all four graphs are different, they have some similarities in common, which can be used to optimize reasoning over these islands.
+To define similarities over islands, we introduce formally the notion of an island and define a similarity criterion.